fabric8io/kubernetes-client/doc/CRD-generator.md

 }
 ```

-The generated field in the CRD will be named after the value provided in the annotation, such as:
+The generated field in the CRD will be named after the value provided in the annotation instead of using the default name derived from the field name, such as:

 ```yaml
           spec: